placebeyondtheclouds/gpu-home-server/README.md

 lxc.mount.entry: /dev/nvram dev/nvram none bind,optional,create=file
 ```

-- start the LXC, the following commands are to be executed inside the LXC
+start the LXC, the following commands are to be executed inside the LXC

 - add local admin: `adduser admin && usermod -aG sudo admin`

+- login as root, or do `sudo su` if logged in as a user

 - `dpkg-reconfigure locales` and set en_US.UTF-8 as default